Kingloco1990/alx-higher_level_programming/README.md

-README file for the alx-higher_level_programming repo
+README file for the 0x13.
+JavaScript - Objects, Scopes and Closures project